 Although previously it was assumed that majority of applications required dedicated hardware to ensure wholesome telephony switching, now all the value-adding add-ons, for example call center specific applications, can be built-in elements of telephony server in the phone switch.
 However, most commonly used server is Windows NT box.

 Yet, there are more standards that ensure interoperability of connections, as there are numerous possible combinations in any voice/data application.
 For example, voice applications for voice response systems could be developed for various types of voice calls, including traditional calls as well as calls with recorded messages, fax traffic calls, and touch-tone.
 The applications that retrieve data are similar in function but start with the host information in the back-office database.
 These applications make the data move to and back from the desktop screens through corporate LANs, intranets, and the Internet, including e-mails.

 Although previously applications used to separate data and voice streams, today applications are developed to distinguish between various combinations of voice and data.
-Thus, today applications can distinguish and separate such combinations of elements as voice-over-Internet, browser-based transaction processing, speech recognition, etc. Such combinations were made possible only due to standardization and coordination between voice and data pathways.
+Thus, today applications can distinguish and separate such combinations of elements as voice-over-Internet, fax-over-Internet, browser-based transaction processing, speech recognition, etc. Such combinations were made possible only due to standardization and coordination between voice and data pathways.
 Yet, despite that the form, in which information becomes available, happens to be irrelevant, and the access to the information can be controlled.

 Such features as real-time, personal client-company communication backed up with immediate access to necessary data add value to company’s communication through CTI system.